What If We're Overcomplicating Healthcare IT?

 Here is a blog that explores this further.

-Using the CKM, let’s explore what an Archetype looks like, with the example of a blood pressure archetype that is accessible here with HRID org.openehr::openEHR-EHR-OBSERVATION.blood_pressure.v2
+Using the CKM, let’s explore what an Archetype looks like, with the example of a blood pressure archetype that is accessible as the Blood Pressure Archetype (v2) with HRID org.openehr::openEHR-EHR-OBSERVATION.blood_pressure.v2

 The blood pressure Archetype defines the data and other contextual information about a blood pressure reading.
 This structured approach enables consistency in health data capture and storage and therefore ensures reusability.